 Littlehampton Town Council Mayor 2020/21 - Councillor David Chace

 Councillor David Chace was first elected as Town Councillor for the Brookfield Ward in May 2019 and in that same month was elected by fellow Councillors for Deputy Mayor.
 In May 2020, Councillor David Chace became Mayor of Littlehampton in the first-ever virtual Mayor Making for Littlehampton Town Council.

 He moved to Littlehampton in 2004 with his 7-year-old daughter following redundancy from Croydon YMCA Housing Association as Catering Manager.
 A single parent, David waited for his daughter to settle in school before starting his own business running a seafood stall on the promenade in Bognor Regis.
 In 2011 the opportunity arose to run the Café concession at the beautiful Mewsbrook Park.
 David used his years of catering experience, his passion for the local area and vision he has turned the Café into a much-loved spot on the award-winning Park with the help of his wife Sharon.

-David is passionate about the Town and believes that together with residents, businesses and groups Littlehampton can continue to improve and tackle some of challenged, it won’t be an easy task but it is one David will take head on.
+David is passionate about the Town and believes that together with residents, businesses and groups Littlehampton can continue to improve and tackle some of the challenges, it won’t be an easy task but it is one David will take head on.

 David is very much looking forward to his term as Town Mayor and cannot wait to be able to meet the many hard-working people of Littlehampton.

 Littlehampton Mayor Vlog Series

 Councillor David Chace was keen to do his part as businesses began reopening after Covid-19 lockdown.
 Together, with Littlehampton Town Council and Shop Littlehampton, the idea of the Mayor Vlogs was born.